 A little boat on the water has maybe the best view of the statue.

 Although Mitchell loves going to Green-Wood Cemetery in Brooklyn, which is physically close to the statue, and likes Governor's Island for a good vista, the most "intriguing view," she says, is from a little floating bar called the Honorable William Wall out in the harbor. $20 will get you out to it, but in a pinch, the free Staten Island Ferry will snag you a great view, too.

-The person who built the crown was the highest person in America at that time.
+The person who built the crown was the highest person in New York City at that time.